Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Introduction

-The organisation of this paper is as follows: in Section II, the MSCS is defined and the corresponding PCD is obtained.
-In Section III, the Jaynes-Cummings interaction of MSCS is studied.
+The organisation of this paper is as follows: in Section 2, MSCS is defined and the corresponding PCDs are obtained.
+In Section 3, the Jaynes-Cummings interaction of MSCS is studied.
 The focus is to bring out the differences in the evolution of the population inversion and the evolution of entanglement when the atom interacts with the PSCS and MSCS.
 In the following sections, the quadrature squeezing, Mandel's $Q$ parameter and the Wigner function of MSCS are also presented.

-\section{PHOTON COUNTING DISTRIBUTION (PCD)}
+\section{Photon counting distribution (PCD)}

 The squeezed coherent states are defined as